10 Easy Ways to Stick to a Bedtime Routine

 Just make sure to wrap up your workout a few hours before bedtime and your bedtime routine to give your body plenty of time to unwind and relax.
 So lace up your sneakers and let me know how it goes!

-Here is a 20 minute beginner bedtime yoga with adriene to try.
+Here is a 20-minute beginner bedtime yoga with Adriene to try.
+It’s one I love!
 It’s a very simple and relaxing yoga session.

 10. Manage your stress